 When I start to worry that we’re not doing enough fun holiday activities with the girls, or that we haven’t given enough to our loved ones, or that we’ve stretched our budget too thin – I’ll be prepared.

 Because of the look on Bailey’s face that day and also because I’m ready with these tools for managing holiday stress.
-These tips are like a vaccine against Christmas stress.
+These holiday tips for parents are like a vaccine against Christmas stress.

 I even designed myself a Christmas planner to keep these tricks top of mind every day throughout December.
 If that sounds good to you too, be sure to grab the free printable template page at the end of this post.

 1. Empty the Snow Globe That Is Your Head